scchess/Qualimap/doc/analysis.rst

   The experiment name

 :guilabel:`Alignment data`
   Here you can provide your replicates to analyze.
 Each replicate includes sample file and a control file.
-For example, in an epigenomics experiment, the sample file could be the MeDIP-seq data and the control the non-encriched data (the so-called INPUT data).
+For example, in an epigenomics experiment, the sample file could be the MeDIP-seq data and the control the non-enriched data (the so-called INPUT data).
 Thus, for each replicate the following information has to be provided:

   :guilabel:`Replicate name`
     Name of the replicate